Stefon Bristol

 Stefon Bristol is an American film director and screenwriter.
+He has directed the science fiction films See You Yesterday (2019) and Breathe (2024).

+Career

-He co-wrote and directed the Netflix time travel film, See You Yesterday, in 2019.
-Bristol studied at New York University's Graduate Film program, under mentor Spike Lee, who helped produce his debut feature.
+Bristol studied at New York University's Graduate Film program, under mentor Spike Lee.
 Bristol also acted as an assistant to Lee, while Lee was filming BlacKkKlansman.

-Bristol originally shot See You Yesterday as a short, for his thesis film, before expanding it into a feature film.
-It took five years to complete the film.
+Bristol first feature See You Yesterday was originally made as a short for his thesis film, before expanding into a feature film.
+Spike Lee would later help Bristol in producing the film.
+It took five years to complete, with the film's plot combining elements of science fiction and social justice issues.
+The film was released on May 17, 2019 on Netflix.
 Bristol received nominations for Best First Feature and Best First Screenplay (with Fredica Bailey) at the 2020 Independent Spirit Awards.
 Bristol and Bailey won the Independent Spirit Award for Best First Screenplay and thanked Lee in their acceptance speech.

+In 2022, it was announced that Bristol was directing the science fiction film Breathe, starring Jennifer Hudson and Milla Jovovich.
+The film was released on April 26, 2024.